 Audit

-Any modeling-organization-specific research performed to develop the windfield functions used in the model will be reviewed.
+Any modeling-organization-specific research performed to develop the windfield functions used in the hurricane model will be reviewed.
 The databases used will be reviewed.

 Any modeling-organization-specific research performed to derive the roughness distributions for Florida and neighboring states will be reviewed.

-The spatial distribution of surface roughness used in the model will be reviewed.
+The spatial distribution of surface roughness used in the hurricane model will be reviewed.

-The previous and current hurricane parameters used in calculating the loss costs for the LaborDay03 (1935) and NoName09 (1945) landfalls will be reviewed.
+The previous and current hurricane parameters used in calculating the hurricane loss costs for the LaborDay03 (1935) and NoName09 (1945) landfalls will be reviewed.
 Justification for the choices used will be reviewed.
-The resulting spatial distribution of winds will be reviewed with Form A-2, Base Hurricane Storm Set Statewide Losses.
+The resulting spatial distribution of winds will be reviewed with Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data) and Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data).

-For windfields not previously reviewed, detailed comparisons of the model windfield with Hurricane King (1950), Hurricane Charley (2004), Hurricane Jeanne (2004), and Hurricane Wilma (2005) will be reviewed.
+For windfields not previously reviewed, detailed comparisons of the hurricane model windfield with Hurricane King (1950), Hurricane Charley (2004), Hurricane Jeanne (2004), and Hurricane Wilma (2005) will be reviewed.

 For windfield and pressure distributions not previously reviewed, time-based contour animations (capable of being paused) demonstrating scientifically-reasonable windfield characteristics will be reviewed.

-Representation of vertical variation of winds in the model, where applicable, will be reviewed.
+Representation of vertical variation of winds in the hurricane model, where applicable, will be reviewed.

 Form M-2, Maps of Maximum Winds, will be reviewed.